lowwalker/bare-vagrant-targets/README.md

 ###### Ansible Provisioners for Vagrantfile

-The default is included, a blank structure.
+The default block is included, a blank structure.
+With this you will be able to target by host name or the all group immediately.
 ```
 config.vm.provision :ansible do |ansible|
   ansible.host_key_checking = false